Get

 Vitamin E is an essential vitamin for canines.
 It is an antioxidant that helps clear free radicals from your dog’s body, supports vision, promotes healthy bone growth, helps the reproductive system function, and supports the immune system.

 Their food should provide most of the vitamin E needed in your dog’s diet, and nearly all dog foods are correctly balanced to ensure they get all the necessary vitamins and minerals.
-However, if you feel your dog could benefit from a vitamin E boost (and you’ve checked with your vet that more vitamin E is ok), the following 15 foods are full of it and are great for your dog to eat!
+However, if you feel your dog could benefit from a vitamin E boost (and you’ve checked with a vet that more vitamin E is ok), the following 15 foods are full of it and are great for your dog to eat!

 The 15 Foods High in Vitamin E